Smail Prevljak: Red Bull Salzburg

 In August, Prevljak was sent on a season-long loan to Austrian outfit Red Bull Salzburg.
 He made his official debut for the side on 9 November against Altach.
 On 3 October, he scored his first professional goal playing for Red Bull Salzburg's feeder squad, Liefering, in a triumph over Wacker Innsbruck.

 In June 2015, he moved to Red Bull Salzburg permanently.
 On 23 August, he scored his first goal for the team against Austria Wien.
 Prevljak scored his first career hat-trick in a triumph over FAC on 6 November.

 In April 2016, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
 Over ten months after the injury, on 24 February 2017, he returned to the pitch.

 In June, Prevljak was loaned to Mattersburg until the end of the season.

 In June 2018, he signed a new four-year contract with Red Bull Salzburg.
 On 16 December, he scored four goals in a defeat of St. Pölten.
 He won his first trophy with the club on 1 May 2019, by beating Rapid Wien in the Austrian Cup final.

 Eupen

 In January 2020, Prevljak was sent on a six-month loan to Belgian side Eupen.
 He made his competitive debut for the squad against St. Truiden on 8 February and managed to score a goal.

 In August, Eupen signed him on a three-year deal.

 He scored his first hat-trick for the club in a win over Charleroi on 17 April 2021.

 Hertha BSC

 In July 2023, Prevljak joined Hertha BSC on a contract until June 2025.
 He debuted officially for the team on 4 August against Wehen Wiesbaden.
 On 26 August, he scored his first goal for Hertha BSC in a beating of Greuther Fürth.

 Later stage of career

 In July 2025, Prevljak moved to Croatian outfit Istra 1961.

+In July 2026, he switched to Dinamo Zagreb.